johnlauer/serial-port-json-server/README.md

 baudrates | | List common baudrates such as 2400, 9600, 115200
-restart | | Restart the serial port JSON server exit | | Exit the serial port JSON server
+restart | | Restart the serial port JSON server exit | | Exit the serial port JSON server memstats | | Send back data on the memory usage and garbage collection performance

 FAQ
 -------